seek4science/seek/tech/api/descriptions/sampleTypes.md

-This is a sampleTypes description
+A **SampleType** is a definition of the information that is held about a physical or virtual sample.